 When it comes to planning for a successful #GivingTuesday, there are a ton of moving parts.
 As an innovative nonprofit leader, you know better than anyone that good ideas don’t just come together overnight.
 A successful campaign takes planning, strategy and logistics to get everything to come together just right.
 And for something as important as #GivingTuesday, the Super Bowl of charity events, it’s important to bring your A-game.

-As you’re working through your 2018 #GivingTuesday strategy (and yes, we know you’re getting started early), keep these things in mind.
+As you’re working through your #GivingTuesday strategy (and yes, we know you’re getting started early), keep these things in mind.
 After all, #GivingTuesday isn’t just a single day.
 It’s the culmination of a yearlong campaign that starts long before the actual day.
 Walk through this guide to consider what you should do at every step of your GivingTuesday campaign, whether virtual or in person.

 As part of the planning process, test out different variations of #GivingTuesday messaging to find one that fits with your brand and cause.
 Figuring out how to communicate with donors about a single day of giving and engage them for the rest of the year can be hard, but the right messaging will inspire supporters to donate both during #GivingTuesday and after.